otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Public keys and Fingerprints

 OTR users have long-lived public keys that they use for authentication (but not for encryption).
-The untrusted Prekey Server has one as well.
-They are generated as defined in the "Public keys, Shared Prekeys and Fingerprints" section of the OTRv4 specification.
+The Prekey Server has one as well.
+It is generated as defined in the "Public keys, Shared Prekeys and Fingerprints" section of the OTRv4 specification.